 - Place the leaf on top of potting soil, and place the pot in a filtered sunlit area.

 - Mist the leaf and soil with water.
 When the soil dries out, mist again (about a couple times a week).

 - Roots will start sprouting in about two weeks.
 When your baby succulent plant reaches about half an inch, replant it in a pot.

-The next time you repot a plant, place an everyday sponge in the bottom of the pot first.
+- The next time you repot a cheap plant, place an everyday sponge in the bottom of the pot first.
 The sponge will act as a reservoir for your plant — vital for all those times you forget to water it.

 Dilute black coffee and plain tea with distilled water — and make sure you cool it down first too.
-You may be into cozy, warm caffeinated drinks, but your houseplants prefer their beverages room-temp.
+You may be into cozy, warm caffeinated drinks, but your plants prefer their beverages room-temp.